 Science

-In the studies below, it is shown that Tango Argentino in itself is superior to other types of dance, as well as compared to other movement therapies, in terms of therapeutic and health-improving elements.
-These elements include movement dissociation, dynamics, musical composition, breathing technique, non-verbal improvised couple communication and variation of rhythms (vals, milonga, tango).
-The effectiveness of Tango Argentinos has thus been scientifically proven.
-Neurotango with the NTT (Neuro Technical Tools) is a further development with extensions and specialisation on neurological and psychotherapeutic target groups.
+The below-mentioned studies show that the Argentine Tango has better therapeutical qualities and health-improving elements in comparison to other types of dances and other movement therapies.
+Elements like contra body movements, the widest variety of movement dynamics, musical composition, breathing techniques, non-verbal improvised couple communication and variations of different rhythms (vals, milonga, tango).
+The positive effects of the Argentine Tango have already been scientifically proven.
+Neurotango with the NTT (Neuro Technical Tools) is a further development with extensions and additional focus on neurological and psychotherapeutic target groups.
+Specific embodiment effects have shown life-changing results.

 Chauvigne, L.A.S., et al. (2018).
 Taking two to tango: FMRI analysis of improvised joint action with physical contact.
 PLoS ONE.